Skip to main content

 A task has a default and a layout mechanism, just as a table.
 A shortcut combination can also be defined with which the task can be started using the keyboard.

-This tab contains a task that takes you to the Code overview for the selected task.
+This screen contains tasks that take you to the Code overview, Model rights and Menu screens for the selected task.
 See Go to a related screen for an object.

 Set up a task